natesilva/big-config/README.md

     └── staging
 ```

-In this example, the bucket name is `settings-bucket` and the prefix (for an app called “App 1”) is `app1`.
+In this example, we’ve loaded settings for two different apps into an S3 bucket named `settings-bucket`.
+The prefix (for “App 1”) is `app1`.

 ## Loading from environment variables